JasrajPannu/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ### What would I do better next time?
 - I think i worked relatively well this week.
 I was on top of all the tasks that i wanted to complete and was happy that as a group we were able to finalise our models for our assignment.

+## Week 6

+### What have I learnt this week?
+- I learnt about path dependence, which is that all paths that are taken are linked and dependent on each path.
+Basically, path dependence is that the outcome probabilities depend upon the sequence of past outcomes.
+Note that the outcome is not necessarily path dependent but the probability of the outcome is path dependent.
+- To describe path dependence a 'Urn model' can be used to distinguish between models that are path dependent and those that are 'phat' dependent.
+- There are many types of Urn models - Bernoulli, Polya process and balancing.
+- Urn models focus strongly on probability and outcomes
+- In a Markov process the long term equilibrium never depends on the previous events—history doesn’t play a role because the system always wants to converge to the same equilibrium.
+- Random walk models are derived from flipping a coin, where each outcome (heads or tails) has a probability of 1/2.
+This concept can be used to create a binary random walk.

+### What do I ‘now know’ that I did not before?
+- Everything that i have noted above, is somthing i did not know before.

+### What insights have I gained?

+### What are (my/the) perceived strengths and weaknesses that I have observed?

+### What were the challenges that I or my team faced?

+### What would I do better next time?